23102349-dotcom/GAMEDEV/README.md

 - Improved UI and visuals
 - Continued gameplay progression updates
 - Added enemy sprites and updated UI for Week 3
+- Integrated 3D models and environments for Week 4
+- Developed multiplayer functionalities and tested networking for Week 5